AdamSobieski/Foundation/Notes/Large Language Models.md

 Beyond scrollable hypertext transcripts, representations of dialog histories could resemble [Mathematica](https://en.wikipedia.org/wiki/Wolfram_Mathematica) or [Jupyter](https://en.wikipedia.org/wiki/Project_Jupyter) [notebooks](https://en.wikipedia.org/wiki/Notebook_interface).

-Collapsibility and expandibility could be provided for notebook contents and transcripts.
-This would enable rapidly navigating between task contexts.
+Collapsibility and expandibility could be provided for dialog transcripts and/or notebook contents.
+This would allow users to rapidly navigate between task contexts.

 ## Multiagent Systems

 Considering new and emerging technologies, e.g., AutoGen, one can readily envision [multiagent systems](https://en.wikipedia.org/wiki/Multi-agent_system) performing design and engineering tasks and subtasks on behalf of users.
 One can also envision multi-participant, team dialogs occurring interoperably with software applications and their interactive scripting environments.

-Benefits of the indicated approaches include support for multiple tasks, multiple threads, and that object-reference variables could be shared between multiple AI systems in multiagent collaborations.
+Benefits of the indicated approaches include support for multiple tasks and threads; object-reference variables could be shared between multiple AI systems in multiagent collaborations.

 ## Multimodal Dialogs